LoyolaChicagoBooks/introcs-csharp/rst/print1.rst

     csharp> Console.WriteLine("Hello, world!");
     Hello, world!

-What is printed to the screen does *not* have the quotes we needed to define the literal string inside the program.
+What is printed to the screen does *not* have the quotes which we needed to define the literal string ``"Hello, world!"`` inside the program.

 ``Console`` is a C# class maintained by the system, that interacts with the terminal or console window where text output